 Through this awareness we become more open to what someone is actually communicating to us instead of the information that has been through our own 'filters' to fit with our own world view that can often occur in listening.

-The exercise is also used in the training of Mediators to highlight the need for continuous self monitoring for assumptions they might make about disputants while hearing their account of their difficulty.
+This listening skills activity is also used in the training of Mediators to highlight the need for continuous self-monitoring for assumptions they might make about disputants while hearing their account of their difficulty.

 Ask participants to form groups of 3.
 If the numbers don't quite work, ask them to form one or two groups of 4 where necessary.

 Before starting the listening exercise, ask all participants to think of any topic they believe they could talk about in their group for about 3 minutes.
 Ideally the topic will be something they feel passionately about or have a strong interest in and their feelings about it may be positive or negative.
 Some people may want to talk about their pet hate, others about a favourite hobby, their family, a work experience...... whatever they choose.